hansjny/Natural-Nerd/README.md

 ### Resourses
 The Hexagon lights 3D model can be found on [Thingverse](https://www.thingiverse.com/thing:4615531).
-This model is based on Modern Hobbyist's project with reference to Nerd-Forge.
+The 3D model is a remmix on Modern Hobbyist's creation with reference to Nerd-Forge's electronics and code.
 For more info go to [Modern Hobbyist's video](https://www.youtube.com/watch?v=ERK9_q242q4) on youtube.
-This spcific 3D model is improved to be stronger and fix the cover snap dimension.
+This spcific 3D model is improved to be stronger and fix the cover snap dimension error.

-Finally, the most detailed video presentation on Youtbe is from ZDeanzo:<p>
+Finally, another detailed video presentation on Youtbe is from ZDeanzo (click image to open video):<p>
   [![ZDeanzo video](https://img.youtube.com/vi/nUz_oQ4jfH8/0.jpg)](https://www.youtube.com/watch?v=nUz_oQ4jfH8)
 <p>
   I highly suggest to view his video.
 He is explaining in detail the making proccess.